BinarCode/laravel-restify/docs-v2/content/en/auth/authorization.md

 - The `RestifyInjector` will be handled.
 It will register all the routes.

 - On each request, if the requested route is a Restify route, Laravel will handle other middlewares defined in the `restify.php` -> `middleware`.
+Here is where you should have the `auth:sanctum` middleware to protect your API against unauthenticated users.

+## Prerequisites

+Before we dive into the details of authorization, we need to make sure that you have a basic understanding of how Laravel's authorization works.
+If you are not familiar with it, we highly recommend reading the [documentation](https://laravel.com/docs/authorization) before you move forward.

+You may also visit the [Authentication/login](/auth/authentication#authorization) section to learn how to login and use the Bearer token.

 ## View Restify